f0rki/mapping-high-level-constructs-to-llvm-ir/basic-constructs/global-variables.rst

 Global Variables
 ----------------

-Global varibles are trivial to implement in LLVM IR:
+Global variables are trivial to implement in LLVM IR:

 .. code-block:: cpp